What's new in Dynamics 365 Portals

 - Support Azure AD B2C for customer authentication.

 More information: Azure AD B2C provider settings for portals

 Support time zone–independent date formats in portals forms: This feature adds support for Date Only and Timezone Independent behaviors for date/time fields.
 More information: Behavior and format of the date and time field

 Allowing non-global administrators to provision a portal: You can now provision a portal if you are assigned to the System Administrator role of the CRM organization selected for the portal.
 You can now also manage an existing portal, if you have any of the following roles:

 - System Administrator of the CRM organization selected for the portal

 Store the custom domain name for a portal: This feature stores the primary domain name of a portal on the website record.
 If the domain name is changed in the future, the latest primary domain name will be stored.
 More information: View primary domain name

 Tracking cookie for portals: A persistent cookie, Dynamics365PortalAnalytics, will be set whenever a user goes to a portal.
 This cookie has an expiration of 90 days.
 This cookie does not store any of the user's personal data and is used by Microsoft to collect analytics about portal service.
 Please read the Microsoft online services privacy statement here.

 Performance improvement of header and footer on a portal: Two new site settings, Header/OutputCache/Enabled and Footer/OutputCache/Enabled, are added to enable header/footer output caching when these settings are set to true.
 For new users, these site settings are set to true by default, thereby enabling header and footer output caching.
-For existing users who upgrade to a newer version of portal capabilities, output caching is disabled by default.
+For existing users who upgrade to a newer version of Dynamics 365 Portals, output caching is disabled by default.
 It means that the Header and Footer web templates are parsed and rendered on every page load.
 To enable output caching, they must update the appropriate web templates and create the required site settings.
 More information: Enable header and footer output caching

 December 2016 updates